-- Schedule the MDR conference, which must be held within 10 school days of the date of the decision to refer for expulsion or to request an emergency assignment to an interim alternative educational setting.
-If the MDR is being held to determine whether the student can be issued a short-term suspension in excess of 10 school days, they must be allowed to attend class until a determination is made. - Provide the parent/guardian written notice at least 3 school days prior to the MDR being held, using the Section 504 Parent/Guardian Notification of Conference in SSM.
-Indicate the purpose of this conference as: - Consider relatedness of disability to disciplinary code violation(s); - o Consider whether the student needs an FBA; and - Review a need to create or revise a BIP for the student. - Provide parent/guardian/surrogate with a written copy of the Section 504 Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities. - Conduct the MDR conference.

-The parent/guardian, local school Section 504 Coordinator, general education teacher/Related Service Provider (whoever is appropriate based on the need for the Section 504 Plan), and any other relevant members of the Section 504 team must be present for and participate in the MDR.
+- Provide written notice to the parent/guardian of the disciplinary action. - Schedule the MDR conference, which must be held within 10 school days of the date of the decision to refer for expulsion or to request an emergency assignment to an interim alternative educational setting or as directed by the ODLSS Department of Due Process and Mediation.
+If the MDR is being held to determine whether the student can be issued a short-term suspension in excess of 10 school days, he/she must be allowed to attend class until a determination is made. - Provide the parent/guardian written notice at least 3 school days prior to the MDR being held, using the Section 504 Parent/Guardian Notification of Conference in SSM.
+Indicate the purpose of this conference as: - Consider relatedness of disability to disciplinary code violation(s); - Consider whether the student needs an FBA; and - Review a need to create or revise a BIP for the student - Provide parent/guardian/surrogate with a written copy of the Section 504 Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities. - Conduct the MDR conference. - The parent/guardian, local school Section 504 Coordinator, general education teacher/Related Service Provider (whoever is appropriate based on the need for the Section 504 Plan), and any other relevant members of the Section 504 team must be present for and participate in the MDR.
 The "relevant members of the team" are determined by the parent/guardian and District Representative.
 At the MDR conference, the Section 504 team must:

-Determine whether the misconduct is related to the student's disability by reviewing all current and relevant information, including evaluation and diagnostic results, information from the parent/guardian, observations of the student, and the student's Section 504 Plan.
-The behavior is a manifestation of the student's disability if:

-- The conduct in question is caused by the student's disability or has a direct and substantial relationship to the student's disability; and/or - The conduct in question is the direct result of the school's failure to implement the student's Section 504 Plan.

-The Section 504 team reviews, and revises if necessary, the student's existing BIP or initiates an FBA/BIP to address the misconduct.
+- Determine whether the misconduct is related to the student's disability by reviewing all current and relevant information, including evaluation and diagnostic results, information from the parent/guardian, observations of the student, and the student's Section 504 Plan.
+The behavior is a manifestation of the student's disability if: - the conduct in question is caused by the student's disability or has a direct and substantial relationship to the student's disability; and/or - the conduct in question is the direct result of the school's failure to implement the student's Section 504 Plan. - The Section 504 team reviews, and revises if necessary, the student's existing BIP or initiates an FBA/BIP to address the misconduct.
 The FBA/BIP must address the behavior(s) which led to the disciplinary action.